zowe/docs-site/docs/user-guide/api-mediation/authenticating-with-personal-access-token.md

 You can use API Mediation Layer to generate, validate, and invalidate a **Personal Access Token (PAT)** that can enable access to tools such as VCS without having to use credentials of a specific person.
 The use of PAT does not require storing mainframe credentials as part of the automation configuration on a server during application development on z/OS.
 Additionally, using a PAT makes it possible to limit access to specific services and users by means of token revocation when using a token.

-To enable this functionality on your Zowe instance, see [Advanced Gateway features configuration](api-gateway-configuration#personal-access-token).

 Gateway APIs are available to both users as well as security administrators.
 APIs for users can accomplish the following functions: